STYLE CHAT

 Every month, we ask a personality about all the things that make life beautiful and stylish.

 Are you a morning or evening person?
-“Neither, I'm a midnoon person.
-I start the day with meditation and exercises, then I get to work with my watercolour colours and in the afternoon I start weaving.
-Of course there are also days when I have to sit at my desk, but that makes me very restless.
-I prefer to see colours and shapes coming out of my hands.”
+“Neither, I’m a midnoon person.
+I start the day with meditation and exercise, then I get to work with my watercolours.
+In the afternoon, I begin weaving.
+Of course, there are also days when I have to sit at my desk, but that makes me quite restless.
+I much prefer seeing colours and shapes appear through my hands.

 Out of Office: where do you escape the crowds?
 'In nature, in any landscape with a slight preference for forest or heath.'

 Tent or hotel?
-“That is allowed in a tent on a cliff in Cornwall or in a beautiful hotel on the island of Ischia in Italy.
-As long as it's by the sea.”
+“Both!
+A tent on a cliff in Cornwall or a beautiful hotel on the island of Ischia in Italy.
+As long as it’s by the sea, I’m content.”

 Where would you like to have a holiday home?
-“I spent a lot of summers on the island of Formentera, when it wasn't too busy there.
-You can choose endlessly between beaches, depending on how the wind blows at that moment.
-The island has only one traffic light, and you never wear real shoes, only slippers.
-It doesn't make you European at all.”
+“I spent many summers on the island of Formentera, back when it wasn’t too crowded.
+You can choose your beach depending on the wind direction.
+The island has only one traffic light and you never wear real shoes just flip-flops.
+It doesn’t feel European at all, in the best possible way.”

 “Weaving and painting brings me into the moment.
 I won't let myself be carried away by my thoughts”

 What calms you down?
-“I find tranquillity in nature, in meditation and reflection, and in writing, weaving and painting.
-These activities bring me into the moment and let me observe my thoughts instead of being carried away by it.
-The work I do is very healing.
-It has a kind of mandala-like quality; it is a process in your development as a human and a metaphor for life.”
+“I find tranquillity in nature, in meditation and reflection, and in writing, weaving, and painting.
+These activities ground me in the present moment and help me observe my thoughts rather than being swept away by them.
+The work I do is very healing, it has a kind of mandala-like quality.
+It mirrors my personal development and has become a metaphor for life itself.”

 What do you prefer: an intimate tête-à-tête or a cosy dinner with many friends and family?
-“I love both; I prefer to have a cosy mix of family and friends at the table.
-I always enjoy seeing my kids interact with my friends.
-I always find the insights and enrichments that that provides special.”
+“I love both, but I especially enjoy a warm mix of friends and family around the table.
+I find it enriching to watch my children interact with my friends.
+The insights that come from those exchanges are always special to me.”

 What's the best gift you've ever received?
-“My three children, all three of whom are very different, both in appearance and character.
-Despite their individuality, they are very connected and inseparable.
-And I always continue to look with joyful wonder at how courageous and frank they face life.”
+“My three children each so different in appearance and character.
+Despite their individuality, they are deeply connected and inseparable.
+I’m constantly in awe of how openly and courageously they engage with life.”

 What is your favourite aperitif?
-“On occasion I like to drink a Negroni.
-This Italian drink has a nice, complex flavour of bitter, spicy and sweet.
-Somehow it always reminds me of Sicily, which is also complex and exciting, even if it is originally from Firenze.”
+“Now and then I enjoy a Negroni.
+It has a beautiful, complex flavour bitter, spicy and sweet.
+Somehow, it always reminds me of Sicily: layered, intense, and full of contrasts, even though the drink is originally from Florence.”

 What advice would you have liked to receive yourself when you were 18 years old?
-“That everything you do is good, and comes at the right time, that you can rely on your intuition.
-And that everything that happens does not happen to you but for you.
-Those are wise words, but I might not have understood them at that age. “
+“That everything you do is right and comes at the right time.
+That you can trust your intuition.
+And that things don’t happen to you, but for you.
+Those are wise words, though I might not have fully grasped them at that age.”

 Which book is on your side table in the living room?
-'The book with all the answers by Carol Bolt and A Course in Miracles by Helen Schucman.'
+“The Book of Answers by Carol Bolt and A Course in Miracles by Helen Schucman.”

 Which building made a lasting impression on you?
-“Dongdaemun Design Plaza (DDP) in Seoul by Zaha Hadid Architects.
-The futuristic organic architecture has a huge physical impact on me.
-It gives you a sense of nignity and being great at the same time.
-As if you are physically part of the structure.”
+“Dongdaemun Design Plaza (DDP) in Seoul, by Zaha Hadid Architects.
+The futuristic, organic architecture had a profound physical effect on me.
+It made me feel both dignified and expansive as though I physically belonged to the structure.”

 Which artist can make a portrait of you?
-“Louise Bourgeois because I think she's a fascinating woman.
-She has an interesting background: her parents were carpet weavers, but she had a difficult relationship with her mother.
-She was a small female, with a strong character.
-She made overwhelming images.” ■
+“Louise Bourgeois.
+I find her a fascinating woman.
+Her background is compelling her parents were carpet weavers, yet she had a difficult relationship with her mother.
+She was a small woman with a powerful presence and she created deeply moving, monumental works.” ■

 Stijlvol Wonen September 2024